cgjeffries/SER516-Team-Boston/README.md

 - Configuration and Settings Management: Manages application settings and configurations (Settings.java, AppModel.java), including saving and loading user preferences and project data.

+## TROUBLESHOOTING

+If you encounter issues, particularly if no data is coming in, it may help to delete the 'settings.json' file in your home directory (e.g. 'C:\Users\user\.boston\settings.json').

 ### NOTE

 In case you don't have Maven installed, please refer to following tutorial: